 This dramatic presentation of the examination of Bridget Bishop during the Salem Witch Trials will plunge you and your fellow audience members into the history of the Salem Witch Trials.
 You are the jury.
 Cross-examine the witnesses and the accused, and determine if she was guilty, or if she was innocent.

 With dozens of locations to have your fortune told in Salem, a visit to the Bewitching Seaport is hardly complete without a glimpse into the future.
 Stop by Omen, an old-style psychic parlor and Witch shop for a reading with one of Omen’s psychics, who specialize in Tarot, mediumship, palmistry and more.

 (978) 744-9600 | SalemOpus.com

 Dine on unrepressed cuisine, including brunch every day, vegetarian-friendly specialties, innovative sushi, and sharing plates.
 They smoke their own meats, making the Opus pulled pork and bacon dishes savory treats.

 The new stewards of historic Lyceum Hall, the Turner family is serving authentic New England seafood from the fresh catch of the day.
 Oyster bar, seafood market, and some of the freshest seafood around.

 10 Blaney Street, Salem

 (877) 733-9425 | BostonHarborCruises.com

 If time allows, before you get back on the Ferry to return to Boston, grab a seat at the Landing at Salem Ferry for a quick refreshment with the best view in town.
-Open 11am – 11pm, 7 days a week, the Landing serves sandwiches, snacks, and cold beverages, including their famous “fishbowl drinks,” which are perfect for sharing!
+Open 11am – 11pm, 7 days a week (in season), the Landing serves sandwiches, snacks, and cold beverages, including their famous “fishbowl drinks,” which are perfect for sharing!